benjamin-white/benjamin-white/README.md

 #### _Management_

+*  9 years in retail management worrking for Iceland foods with teams of up to 40 people.
-*  9 years in retail management that required a strong work ethic and organisational skills.
-Ensuring marketing events were landed on time and to a high standard with availible resources.
+* A strong work ethic and organisational skills where required to ensure marketing events were landed on time and to a high standard with availible resources.
-* I worked in three stores and all had an improvement in KPIs during my time at them.
-These improvements covered team engagement and loss control with themes such as improving feedback and more effective scheduling.
+* I worked in three stores and all had an improvement in Key Performance Indicators during my time at them.
+These improvements covered team engagement and loss control with themes such as enhancing feedback and more effective scheduling.
 * I enjoyed my time in retail and was priveleged to have worked with some incredible people, but eventually felt I was no longer being stretched by the challenges it presented.

 ## **Recent Projects**